Towards AI-assisted Neutrino Flavor Theory Design: Conclusions

 As the design of particle theory models becomes increasingly reliant on such assistants, there are interesting future research questions in how to quantitatively define the elegance of the theory, how to perform fast and accurate hypothesis tests when comparing models with different free parameters, and how to re-design scientific software to enable such searches in even more challenging model spaces.

 From a machine learning perspective, it would be interesting to develop approaches that enable the agent to transfer knowledge acquired in one theory space to effectively explore another theory space.
+The ability for the agent to dynamically choose when to run physics software will enable scaling this approach to more complex software pipelines.
 Future work may also consider a more efficient representation of fields and symmetries to the agent, such that the agent is not given an option to choose invalid actions or generate equivalent models with seemingly different particle representation assignments.
-Computational aspects of the method can be improved to further leverage parallel computing capabilities at supercomputers, increasing the rate at which AMBer can explore large theory spaces.
-With the growing use of \acp{LLM} for science, AMBer could be coupled with \acp{LLM} as reinforcement learning with physics feedback, with embedded software enhancing the reliability of scientific predictions.
+Computational aspects of the method can be improved to further leverage parallel computing capabilities at supercomputers, increasing the rate at which \ac{AMBer} can explore large theory spaces.
+With the growing use of \acp{LLM} for science, \ac{AMBer} could be coupled with \acp{LLM} as reinforcement learning with physics feedback, with embedded software enhancing the reliability of scientific predictions.

 From the physics perspective, it would be interesting to identify what properties make a flavor model realistic and whether this can be determined from the distribution of the particle content, representation assignment, or flavon \ac{VEV} alignment.
-Another future direction is to run AMBer on a larger and more diverse set of non-Abelian flavor symmetry groups.
+Another future direction is to run \ac{AMBer} on a larger and more diverse set of non-Abelian flavor symmetry groups.
+Our approach is expected to be applicable to any finite non-Abelian flavor symmetry, provided that the corresponding mass matrices can be computed in a reasonable time.
 To this end, an automated method may be required to list out all of their irreducible representations.
-While the testability of models was not considered here, in future work, AMBer could also be explicitly incentivized to find models that can be ruled out by upcoming experimental results.
+While the testability of models was not considered here, in future work, \ac{AMBer} could also be explicitly incentivized to find models that can be ruled out by upcoming experimental results.
+At this stage, \ac{AMBer} should be regarded as a proof of principle demonstrating that \ac{RL} can assist model builders in performing more efficient and targeted searches.
+The impact of our work lies in our approach to interfacing an AI agent with physics software, while the models found in this work illustrate its potential.
+We envision that particle physicists in the future will be able to use AI assistants such as AMBer to rapidly explore alternative ideas for model building.
 Further, while this work focused on neutrino flavor model-building, the approach could be applied to other areas of flavor model-building, dark matter, or even cosmology, if the interfacing with scientific software can be scaled efficiently.